IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

    Example output:
    ```
-   ibmcloud-block-storage-attacher-z7cv6           1/1       Running            0          19m
+   ibm-block-storage-attacher-z7cv6           1/1       Running            0          19m
    ```
-   The installation is successful when you see one or more `ibmcloud-block-storage-attacher` pods.
-The number of `ibmcloud-block-storage-attacher` pods equals the number of worker nodes in your cluster.
+   The installation is successful when you see one or more `ibm-block-storage-attacher` pods.
+The number of `ibm-block-storage-attacher` pods equals the number of worker nodes in your cluster.
 All pods must be in a **Running** state.

 5. Verify that the storage classes for block storage attacher were added to your cluster.
    <pre>kubectl get storageclasses | grep attacher</pre>